swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 Keeping the property-wrapper storage type private is consistent with how property wrappers work today.
 Unless a property wrapper projects its storage type via `projectedValue`, the storage type itself is meant to be private, implementation detail that cannot be accessed by API clients.

 ## Future directions

+### Property wrappers in protocol requirements

+Protocol requirements that include property wrappers was [pitched](https://forums.swift.org/t/property-wrapper-requirements-in-protocols/33953) a while ago, but there was a lot of disagreement about whether property wrappers are implementation detail or API.
+With this distinction formalized, we could allow only API-level property wrappers in protocol requirements.

 ### Generalized property-wrapper initialization from a projection